xenify-io/litepaper/README.md

 <br>

-Xenify's groundbreaking tokenomics structure is centered around fairness, sustainability, and rewarding users for actively participating in its ecosystem.
-The XNF token, with a maximum supply of 21 million, acts as the core incentive for users engaging in a range of platform activities, such as burning and swapping tokens, and interacting with the diverse features that Xenify has to offer.
-By implementing a well-thought-out tokenomics design, Xenify cultivates a robust, community-driven environment that benefits users based on their contributions and involvement in the platform.
-This approach not only fosters platform growth but also encourages long-term commitment and value creation within the Xenify ecosystem.
+Xenify's tokenomics structure is designed with fairness, sustainability, and active user participation at its core.
+The protocol's native token, XNF, with a capped supply of 21 million, serves as the primary incentive for users.
+It rewards them for engaging in various protocol activities, such as burning and swapping tokens.
+This thoughtful tokenomics design helps foster a robust, community-driven platform where benefits accrue based on users' contributions and involvement.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Token Supply

-The XNF token serves as the driving force for user engagement within the Xenify platform.
-Boasting a total supply cap of 21 million XNF, its distribution adheres to a transparent and equitable launch model.
-This approach eliminates pre-mines, investor allocations, founder allocations, and team allocations, ensuring a fair opportunity for all participants.
-Users can mint their XNF equity by taking part in a diverse range of platform activities, such as burning DXN or xYSL tokens and swapping tokens across supported chains.
-This innovative token supply model promotes active participation and fosters a thriving, community-driven ecosystem that values user contributions and commitment.
+XNF, the lifeblood of the Xenify protocol, has a capped total supply of 21 million.
+The distribution of XNF is executed through a transparent and equitable model, devoid of pre-mines, investor allocations, founder allocations, and team allocations.
+This process ensures fairness and inclusivity.
+Users can earn XNF equity by participating in a range of activities, including burning DXN or xYSL tokens and swapping tokens across supported chains.
+This token supply model encourages active participation and contributes to a vibrant, community-centric ecosystem.

 <p align="center" dir="auto">
   <picture>